HarshAade/07_Congnifyz_Data_Analytics_Internship/README.md

-# Exploratory Data Analysis of Restaurant Data
+# Restaurant Data Analysis Project

-In the world of data-driven decision-making, understanding and analyzing restaurant data can offer valuable insights into consumer preferences, industry trends, and business opportunities.
-In this analysis, we embark on a journey to explore and gain deeper insights into a dataset containing restaurant information.
-We have structured our analysis into three levels, each comprising a set of tasks designed to unravel different facets of the restaurant industry.
+## Introduction

+This project aims to perform a comprehensive analysis of restaurant data, uncovering valuable insights into various aspects of the restaurant industry.
+The analysis is divided into multiple levels, each addressing specific tasks and objectives.
+Below, you'll find a summary of the tasks and their objectives.

-## Level 1: Basic Restaurant Insights
+## Level 1

 ### Task 1: Top Cuisines
-We start by identifying the most popular cuisines and determining the percentage of restaurants that serve these cuisines.
-This task gives us a glimpse into the culinary landscape of the dataset.
+- **Objective:** Determine the top three most common cuisines in the dataset and calculate the percentage of restaurants that serve each of the top cuisines.

 ### Task 2: City Analysis
-Next, we delve into the geographical distribution of restaurants.
-We aim to pinpoint the city with the highest restaurant count and calculate the average ratings for restaurants in each city.
-This task allows us to uncover regional variations in dining experiences.
+- **Objective:** Identify the city with the highest number of restaurants in the dataset, calculate the average rating for restaurants in each city, and determine the city with the highest average rating.

 ### Task 3: Price Range Distribution
-Understanding the distribution of restaurant price ranges is crucial.
-We create visualizations to assess the prevalence of different price ranges and calculate the percentage of restaurants falling into each category.
+- **Objective:** Create a histogram or bar chart to visualize the distribution of price ranges among the restaurants and calculate the percentage of restaurants in each price range category.

 ### Task 4: Online Delivery
-Online food delivery has become increasingly popular.
-We investigate the prevalence of online delivery services among restaurants and analyze how this feature correlates with average ratings.
+- **Objective:** Determine the percentage of restaurants that offer online delivery and compare the average ratings of restaurants with and without online delivery.

-## Level 2: Advanced Insights
+## Level 2

 ### Task 1: Cuisine Combination
-Cuisine combinations can provide unique dining experiences.
-We explore common cuisine pairings and assess whether certain combinations are associated with higher ratings.
+- **Objective:** Identify the most common combinations of cuisines in the dataset and determine if certain cuisine combinations tend to have higher ratings.

 ### Task 2: Geographic Analysis
-Geographic patterns can reveal interesting trends.
-We map restaurant locations and look for clusters or patterns that could inform location-based strategies.
+- **Objective:** Plot the locations of restaurants on a map using longitude and latitude coordinates and identify any patterns or clusters of restaurants in specific areas.

 ### Task 3: Restaurant Chains
-Chain restaurants play a significant role in the industry.
-We identify restaurant chains and analyze their ratings and popularity to understand their impact on the dataset.
+- **Objective:** Identify if there are any restaurant chains present in the dataset and analyze the ratings and popularity of different restaurant chains.

 ### Task 4: Restaurant Reviews
-Reviews offer a rich source of sentiment analysis.
-We extract common positive and negative keywords, explore review lengths, and assess how review length relates to ratings.
+- **Objective:** Analyze the text reviews to identify the most common positive and negative keywords, calculate the average length of reviews, and explore if there is a relationship between review length and rating.

-## Level 3: Advanced Analysis
+## Level 3

 ### Task 1: Votes Analysis
-Votes can indicate the popularity of a restaurant.
-We identify restaurants with the highest and lowest vote counts and investigate whether there's a correlation between votes and ratings.
+- **Objective:** Identify the restaurants with the highest and lowest number of votes, and analyze if there is a correlation between the number of votes and the rating of a restaurant.

 ### Task 2: Price Range vs. Online Delivery and Table Booking
-We explore the relationship between price range and the availability of online delivery and table booking.
-Additionally, we determine whether higher-priced restaurants are more likely to offer these services.
+- **Objective:** Analyze if there is a relationship between the price range and the availability of online delivery and table booking, and determine if higher-priced restaurants are more likely to offer these services.

+## Conclusion

-In conclusion, our analysis is a comprehensive exploration of restaurant data, aiming to uncover valuable insights that can inform decision-making within the restaurant industry.
-We invite you to join us on this data-driven journey to discover trends, patterns, and opportunities that can shape the future of dining experiences.
+In conclusion, this project provides a detailed exploration of restaurant data, addressing a wide range of analytical tasks.
+By completing these tasks, we gain valuable insights into the restaurant industry, enabling us to make informed decisions and recommendations.

+## Project Link

+For more details and code implementation, please visit the project on LinkedIn [ https://www.linkedin.com/in/harsh-k-aade-144b51206 ].